The Guide to HMOs

 For smaller HMOs, of up to 5 bedrooms, landlords could use one Assured Shorthold Tenancy agreement (AST) which all tenants sign up to.

 Why set up an HMO with tenants on one AST?
 Some high street lenders offer lower rates than specialist HMO products, where properties are set up like this.
 This is because the property remains set up for either multi-tenant use or single household use.
-This means if the lender ever had to take possession of the property, as a result of unpaid mortgage payments, the property could easily be put on the market and sold to reclaim losses.
+This means if the lender ever had to take possession of the property, as a result of unpaid mortgage payments, the property could easily be put on the market and sold as a regular home to reclaim losses.

 For small or large HMOs, the alternative is to set up AST’s for each tenant, but bear in mind that this would automatically mean any mortgage you took out would be with specialist lenders only and not the cheaper rates offered by high street lenders.
 If your property has more than 5 bedrooms, then this will be the case regardless.